max-tonny8/Weather/README.md

 # WeatherApp
-A website to display weather details built use React, TypeScript and Bootstrap for styling.
-It using [OpenWeatherMap](https://openweathermap.org/api) to fetch weather data.
+A website to display weather details built using React, TypeScript and Bootstrap for styling.
+It uses [OpenWeatherMap](https://openweathermap.org/api) to fetch weather data.

 # Preview